Access your Project MUSE content using one of the login options below Close(X)

 Browse Results For:

-A Course Book for chinese Learners of English
+A Resource Book for Teachers of English

 The book demonstrates how texts, techniques and tasks used in secondary classrooms can be MOTIVATING, MEANINGFUL AND MEMORABLE.

 As more and more secondary schools and colleges accept American Sign Language (ASL) as a legitimate choice for second language study, Learning to See has become even more vital in guiding instructors on the best ways to teach ASL as a second language.
 And now this groundbreaking book has been updated and revised to reflect the significant gains in recognition that deaf people and their native language, ASL, have achieved in recent years.
 Learning to See lays solid groundwork for teaching and studying ASL by outlining the structure of this unique visual language.
 Myths and misconceptions about ASL are laid to rest at the same time that the fascinating, multifaceted elements of Deaf culture are described.
 Students will be able to study ASL and gain a thorough understanding of the cultural background, which will help them to grasp the language more easily.
 An explanation of the linguistic basis of ASL follows, leading into the specific, and above all, useful information on teaching techniques.
 This practical manual systematically presents the steps necessary to design a curriculum for teaching ASL, including the special features necessary for training interpreters.
 The new Learning to See again takes its place at the forefront of texts on teaching ASL as a second language, and it will prove to be indispensable to educators and administrators in this special discipline.